EricNavar/AmongUsBitTorrent2/README.md

 For the first check we have to have 800 lines of runnable code.

-- peerProcess.java:       161
+- peerProcess.java:       226
+- RemotePeerInfo.java:     68
+- Logger.java:             88
+- Messages.java           321
 - MessageType.java:         5
-- Logger.java:             88
+- Server.java             164
-- RemotePeerInfo.java:     68
+- Client.java              77
 - StartRemotePeers.java    84
-- Server.java             135
-- Client.java              75
-- Messages.java           321

-Total:                    937
+Total:                   1033

 # Files